Kaxiercy/Kaxiercy.github.io/_pages/about.md

 - Guangdong Provincial Department of Science and Technology, Key Area R&D Program Project, No. 2020B1111360003, "Development and Demonstration of Key Technologies for Rapid Ozone Pollution Early Warning and Precise Response," 2021-2024, completed.
 Participated in VOCs sampling and algorithm development.
 - Shenzhen Science and Technology Innovation Commission, Shenzhen Science and Technology Program Project, No. KCXFZ202002011006340, "Development and Demonstration of High-Resolution Three-Dimensional Monitoring Technology for Ozone and Its Precursors," 2020-2023, completed.
 Responsible for airspace application, UAV vertical sampling of atmospheric pollutants, and data analysis.
 - In May 2019, as a member of the Chinese university student delegation, visited various research institutions in Japan for academic exchanges.
-- In May 2023, participated in the 5th National Symposium on Atmospheric Ozone Pollution Prevention and Control (Wuhan, China) and presented a poster, winning the Best Poster Award.
+- In May 2023, participated in the 5th National Symposium on Atmospheric Ozone Pollution Prevention and Control (Wuhan, China).
-- In December 2023, attended the AGU23 Fall Meeting (San Francisco, USA) and presented a poster, which garnered positive feedback.
+- In December 2023, attended the AGU23 Fall Meeting (San Francisco, USA).
-- In April 2025, participated in the 2nd Future Particles Frontier Forum (Xi'an, China) and delivered an oral presentation, winning the Outstanding Oral Presentation Award.
+- In April 2025, participated in the 2nd Future Particles Frontier Forum (Xi'an, China).

 <br>